If the kitchen is the heart of the home, then the island must be what keeps it beating.

 'Filament or Edison bulbs have grown in popularity over recent years as a reaction to the harsh and unflattering quality of most low energy lighting,' notes Merlin Wright, Design Director at British Standard by Plain English.
 'Filament bulbs provide a warm light and look great with braided cables and vintage or industrial type fittings.'

-Use ceiling hooks to loop up cords to create your own design, and one that can be easily changed depending on whatever atmosphere you wish to create.
+Use ceiling hooks to loop up cords to create your own kitchen island lighting design, and one that can be easily changed depending on whatever atmosphere you wish to create.